• Skip to main content

 Instructions

-• Take about three-fourths of the gravy and blend until smooth.
-Combine with the unblended portion of the gravy and serve.
+• Remove about three-fourths of the gravy and blend until smooth.
+Then, combine it back with the remaining chunky gravy and serve.

 Notes

-1. I used Lee Kum Mushroom Bouillon Powder and water for my mushroom broth.
-I cut the recommended serving of mushroom powder in half to cut back on the salt.
+1. I used Lee Kum Mushroom Bouillon Powder mixed with water for the mushroom broth, but I halved the recommended amount to reduce the saltiness.

-2. If you do not have or prefer not to use mushroom broth, go for any kind of broth of your preference.
+2. If you don’t have mushroom broth or prefer not to use it, feel free to use any broth you like.

-3. For a sweeter gravy, cook the onions for longer - for up to an hour.
+3. For a sweeter gravy, cook the onions longer, for about up to an hour.

 Nutrition